wpswings/woo-refund-and-exchange-lite/readme.txt

 * The RMA exchange Plugin is compatible with the WordPress Multilingual (WPML) plugin for localizing the plugin strings.

-* WooCommerce RMA plugin is compatible with WooCommerce High-Performance Order Storage (HPOS), an easy-to-understand and solid database structure that uses an alternative storage mechanism for Order Tables to ensure the smooth workflow of your WooCommerce Store.
+* The WooCommerce RMA plugin is compatible with WooCommerce High-Performance Order Storage (HPOS), an easy-to-understand and solid database structure that uses an alternative storage mechanism for Order Tables to ensure the smooth workflow of your WooCommerce Store.

 == WHAT PREMIUM VERSION WOOCOMMERCE REFUND AND EXCHANGE WITH RMA OFFERS ==

-**1.RMA Report**: This feature enables the admins to have an overall insight into the refund, return, exchange, and cancellation of the website.
+**1. RMA Report**: This feature enables the admins to have an overall insight into the refund, return, exchange, and cancellation of the website.

-**2. Refund Policy Feature**: This is an outstanding setup tab available on the WooCommerce RMA plugin,  in order to set up the predefined set of rules for the refund request based.
+**2. Refund Policy Feature**: This is an outstanding setup tab available on the WooCommerce RMA plugin,  in order to set up the predefined set of rules for the refund request.

 **3. Advanced Wallet System**: The WooCommerce Return plugin provides flexibility to your customers to get the refunded amount in the customers' e-wallet of your store.